Skip to main content

 Read more

-Another great example is the aerial photo of the Holiday Inn Hotel in Gdańsk, taken during an architectural photo session for its owner, UBM Development.
-The building stands out significantly against the backdrop of the old and new developments along Gdańsk’s canals, which is not immediately visible from ground level.
+Another good example is the aerial photograph of the Holiday Inn Hotel in Gdańsk, taken during an architectural photo session carried out for its owner, UBM Development.
+The building clearly stands out against both the old and new developments along the Gdańsk canals, which is not immediately visible from ground level.

-Aerial photography is used across many industries.
-For architects, it allows for showcasing the so-called “fifth facade of a building.”
-It also enables the clear presentation of ideas for a complex of buildings or public spaces.
-This is perfectly illustrated by the photo of the Water Park in Koszalin, which I took for the architectural firm Płaskowicki & Partnerzy Architekci.
-The designed green roof of the building, meant to blend with the surrounding nature, is fully visible only from nearby elevations or through drone photography.
+Aerial photography is widely used across many industries for good reason.
+For architects, it makes it possible to present the so-called fifth façade of a building.
+It also allows for a clear presentation of the concept behind a group of buildings or a public space.
+This is perfectly illustrated by the photograph of the Water Park in Koszalin, which I took for the architectural studio Płaskowicki & Partnerzy Architekci.
+The designed green roof of the building, intended to blend into the surrounding nature, is fully visible only from nearby elevations or in drone photography.

-Developers love to use aerial photography to present the location of their properties – nearby transportation routes, recreational spaces, and other elements attractive to their clients.
-They also often use it to showcase terraces associated with show apartments, allowing them to advertise their investment in an unconventional way.
-A good example is the photo of the show terrace in the “Osiedle Mickiewicza” development, which I took for Skanska during a photo session of the entire project.
+Developers love to use aerial photography to present the location of a property—its proximity to transport routes, recreational areas, and other elements attractive to potential buyers.
+They also often use it to showcase terraces belonging to show apartments, allowing them to promote their investment in an unconventional way.
+A good example is the photograph of the show apartment terrace in the “Osiedle Mickiewicza” development, which I took for Skanska during a photo session of the entire complex.

-Drone photography is also frequently used by manufacturers of building materials (e.g., glass facades, façade materials, roof tiles) who want to present their products from interesting, normally inaccessible perspectives.
-Drone photography allows them to spectacularly showcase, for example, an inaccessible detail on a building they have completed.
-A fascinating example is the photo of the “Chmielna89” building in Warsaw, taken for Cavatina Holding.
-The image of the office building’s crown would have been impossible to capture using traditional photography methods.
+Very often, drone photography is also used by manufacturers of construction materials (such as glass façades, cladding materials, or roof tiles) who want to present their products from interesting and normally inaccessible perspectives.
+Drone photography allows them to spectacularly showcase, for example, architectural details that are otherwise difficult to access on completed buildings.
+An interesting example is the photograph of the “Chmielna 89” building in Warsaw, taken on commission for Cavatina Holding.
+The image shows the crowning detail of the office building—something impossible to capture using traditional photography.

-Another example of drone photography is the presentation of investments at various stages of construction.
-Contractors or investors need periodic documentation to monitor the progress of work and present it to their clients.
+Another example of the use of drone photography is presenting investments at various stages of construction.
+Contractors or investors require regular documentation in order to monitor construction progress and present it to their clients.
 Thanks to drone photography, they also have up-to-date material that can be used to promote their business on social media.